civiform/docs/docs/it-manual/sre-playbook/terraform-deploy-system.md

 #### Terraform fails with other errors

 The deploy command is idempotent, so if it fails, try running it again.
-The setup command can also be re-run, but it resets a lot of variables which are kind of a pain to continually set up when you run it for Azure.
+The setup command can also be re-run, but it may have partially created resources in AWS that you will need to delete before re-running.

 If changes were made upstream, you can change the code in the checkout env, but will need to commit PRs to fix in the main repo.